PsyTeachR/ads-v1/docs/04-data.md

 ## Working with real data

 It's worth highlighting at this point that working with real data can be difficult because each dataset can be messy in its own way.
-Throughout this course we will show you common errors and how to fix them but be prepared that when you start with working your own data, you'll likely come across problems we don't cover in the course and that's just part of joy of learning programming.
-You'll also get better at looking up solutions using sites like [Stack Overflow](https://stackoverflow.com/) and there's a fantastic [#rstats](https://twitter.com/hashtag/rstats?src=hashtag_click) community on Twitter you can ask for help.
+Throughout this course we will show you common errors and how to fix them, but be prepared that when you start with working your own data, you'll likely come across problems we don't cover in the course and that's just part of joy of learning programming.
+You'll also get better at looking up solutions using sites like [Stack Overflow](https://stackoverflow.com/) and there's a fantastic [#rstats](https://twitter.com/hashtag/rstats) community on Twitter you can ask for help.

-You may also be tempted to fix messy datasets by e.g., opening up Excel and editing them there.
-Whilst this might seem easier in the short-term there's two serious issues with doing this.
+You may also be tempted to fix messy datasets by, for example, opening up Excel and editing them there.
+Whilst this might seem easier in the short term, there's two serious issues with doing this.
 First, you will likely work with datasets that have recurring messy problems.
-By taking the time to solve these problems with code, you can apply the same solutions to a large number of future datasets so it's more efficient in the long-run.
-Second, if you edit the spreadsheet there's no record of what you did.
-By solving these problems with code you do so reproducibly and you don't edit the original data file which means if you make an error, there's
+By taking the time to solve these problems with code, you can apply the same solutions to a large number of future datasets so it's more efficient in the long run.
+Second, if you edit the spreadsheet, there's no record of what you did.
+By solving these problems with code, you do so reproducibly and you don't edit the original data file.
+This means that if you make an error, you haven't lost the original data and can recover.

-## R Markdown exercises
+## Exercises

 For the final step in this chapter, we will create a report using one of the in-built datasets to practice the skills you have used so far.
-You may need to refer back to previous to help you complete these exercises and you may also want to take a break before you work through this section.
+You may need to refer back to previous chapters to help you complete these exercises and you may also want to take a break before you work through this section.
 We'd also recommend you knit at every step so that you can see how your output changes.

 ### New Markdown {#exercises-new-rmd-4}

 Create and save a new R Markdown document named `starwars_report.Rmd`.
-In the set-up code chunk load the `tidyverse` and `rio`.
+In the set-up code chunk load the packages `tidyverse` and `rio`.

 We're going to use the built-in `starwars` dataset that contains data about Star Wars characters.
 You can learn more about the dataset by using the `?help` function.

 ### Import and export the dataset {#exercises-load}

 * First, load the in-built dataset into the environment.
-Type and run the code to do this in the console, do not save it in your Markdown.
+Type and run the code to do this in the console; do not save it in your Markdown.
 * Then, export the dataset to a .csv file and save it in your `data` directory.
 Again, do this in the console.
 * Finally, import this version of the dataset using `read_csv()` to an object named `starwars` - you can put this code in your Markdown.